-inspections for concrete, soil, reinforcing steel, structural steel, masonry and bituminous materials shall be RDP's or shall comply with ASTM E329.
+B. Section 111.2 Special inspection requirements.
+[Inspectors conducting special inspections for concrete, soil, reinforcing steel, structural steel, masonry and bituminous materials shall be RDPs or shall comply with ASTM E329.
 When ASTM E329 is used, submittal shall include written documentation of the applicable agency's laboratory accreditation, or personnel certification, or both.
+Special inspections shall be conducted under the supervision of registered design professionals and in accordance with Section 1704.
+Persons engaged in the testing and inspection of construction materials, and the facilities, equipment and procedures they use in the

-The permit applicant shall be informed of any requirements for providing such special inspections prior to the issuance of a building permit and all fees and costs related to the inspections shall be the responsibility of the building owner.
+The building official may require written documentation of personnel certifications and laboratory accreditation, when appropriate, as evidence of conformance with this section.]
+The permit applicant shall [be informed of any requirements for providing such submit a statement of] special inspections [prior as a requisite] to the issuance of a building permit [and all .
+All] fees and costs related to the [special] inspections shall be the responsibility of the building owner.

-13 VAC 5-63-830.
+13 VAC 5-63-120.
 Section 112 Workmanship, Materials and Equipment.

-13 VAC 5-63-840.
-Section 112.1 General.
+A. Section 112.1 General.
 It shall be the duty of any person performing work covered by this code to comply with all applicable provisions of this code and to perform and complete such work so as to secure the results intended by the USBC.

-13 VAC 5-63-850.
-Section 112.2 Alternative methods or materials.
+B. Section 112.2 Alternative methods or materials.
 In accordance with Section 36-99 of the Code of Virginia, where practical, the provisions of this code are stated in terms of required level of performance, so as to facilitate the prompt acceptance of new building materials and methods.

 When generally recognized standards of performance are not available, this section and other applicable requirements of this code provide for acceptance of materials and methods whose performance is substantially equal in safety to those specified on the basis of reliable test and evaluation data presented by the proponent.
 In addition, as a requirement of this code, the building official shall require that sufficient technical data be submitted to substantiate the proposed use of any material, equipment, device, assembly or method of construction.

-13 VAC 5-63-860.
-Section 112.3 Documentation and approval.
-In determining whether any material, equipment, device, assembly or method of construction complies with this code, the building official shall approve items listed by nationally recognized independent laboratories and may consider the recommendations of RDP's.
+C. Section 112.3 Documentation and approval.
+In determining whether any material, equipment, device, assembly or method of construction complies with this code, the building official shall approve items listed by nationally recognized [independent testing] laboratories [(NRTL), when such items are listed for the intended use and application,] and [in addition,] may consider the recommendations of RDPs.
 Approval shall be issued when the building official finds that the proposed design is satisfactory and complies with the intent of the provisions of this code and that the material, equipment, device, assembly or method of construction offered is, for the purpose intended, at least the equivalent of that prescribed by the code in quality, strength, effectiveness, fire resistance, durability and safety.
-Such approval is subject to all applicable requirements of this code and the material, equipment, device, assembly or method of construction shall be installed or constructed, or both, in accordance with the conditions of the approval.
+Such approval is subject to all applicable requirements of this code and the material, equipment, device, assembly or method of construction shall be installed [or constructed, or both,] in accordance with the conditions of the approval [and their listings].
 In addition, the building official may revoke such approval whenever it is discovered that such approval was issued in error or on the basis of incorrect information, or where there are repeated violations of the USBC.